 "We all know of hams who have worked in the broadcast industry.
-Having initially had a ham radiolicence probably directed many of them toward a career in broadcasting, but historically there isa much closer tie between hams and broadcasters in Canada and it is one that few people may beaware of.
+Having initially had a ham radio licence probably directed many of them toward a career in broadcasting, but historically there is a much closer tie between hams and broadcasters in Canada and it is one that few people may beware of.

 An Amateur group held a licence for station 10BI in Prince Albert, Saskatchewan.
 It is listed as starting in 1925.
 It operated on a frequency 250 metres with 50 watts.
 In 1931, it became a commercial station and was assigned the call sign of CKBI.
 Other Saskatchewan stations known to be on the air included 10AA Saskatoon, which became CFQC, and the Saskatoon Amateur Radio Club retained the call VE4AA and later VE5AA which they still hold.
 Marvin Thorstad of Buchanan, Saskatchewan was issued 10AC, later becoming VE4AC and then VE5AC after the war.

 Not all earlier experimenters had "10" call signs.
 Ted Rogers, VE3BP, had a licence for VE9RB which later became CFRB.
-Many AM stations that also transmitted on shortwave had VE9 calls fortheir SW transmitters.
+Many AM stations that also transmitted on shortwave had VE9 calls for their SW transmitters.
 CJCA in Edmonton broadcast to northern Alberta on their station VE9AI until the 1950s.
-The majority of the documentation came from the Canadian Broadcast History website with thanks to the MJARC for their information regarding station 10AB."
+The majority of the documentation came from the Canadian Broadcast Histo

 In Newfoundland, hams did not get the VO prefix until 1927 and the range was VO8AA - VO8ZZ.
 All their hams (the few they had) were in the range 8AA and 8Ax before the conversion.